Edges In Coadded Images: Simulations

 The optical component drew inspiration from the realistic optical PSF produced by the \imsim\ package \footnote{\url{https://github.com/LSSTDESC/imSim}}.
 In \imsim\ the optics are fixed for all images and have circular symmetry.
 For this work, the spatial variations were approximated with order-6 Zernike polynomials \citep{Zernike1934}, constrained to have circular symmetry.
 The profile was modeled as an elliptical Moffat function \citep{Moffat1969}.
 The model was tuned to yield a mean FWHM of approximately 0.35 arcsec before pixelization.

-Additionally, a random Gaussian diffusion kernel was applied to each CCD, with the FWHM drawn from a normal distribution having a mean of 0.2 arcsec and a standard deviation $\sigma=0.02$, prior to pixelization.
+Additionally, a random Gaussian diffusion kernel was applied to each CCD.
+This mimics the lateral spreading of photo-generated charge carriers (electrons) within the silicon substrate during the charge-collection process.
+The FWHM for each kernel was drawn from a normal distribution having a mean of 0.2 arcsec, matching measurements in LSSTCam \citep{RoodmanCamera2024}, and a standard deviation $\sigma=0.02$, prior to pixelization.

 These three PSF components were tuned to produce a mean seeing FWHM of about 0.8 arcsec and variations with $\sigma=0.06$ arcsec after pixelization .
 The distribution of PSF FWHM for the full set of simulated exposures is shown in Figure \ref{fig:fwhm}.
 Note that, owing to the non-Gaussian shapes of the optical and atmospheric profiles, the individual FWHM values quoted above do not add quadratically to yield 0.8 arcsec.
 In the regime of large atmospheric seeing, the optical contribution becomes negligible, whereas under small seeing conditions, the optical part dominates.